github/developer.github.com/content/v3/media.md

     X-GitHub-Media-Type: github.v3; param=full; format=json

-## API v3 media type and the future
+## Beta, v3, and the Future

 Ultimately, we aim for a version-less, [Hypermedia][hypermedia]-driven API.
 Before we get there, we [expect a few changes][expected-changes].

-As we roll out these changes, certain methods will support the API v3 media type:
+In the mean time, if you don't specify a version in the `Accept` header, you'll get the `beta` version (as shown above) by default.

+Eventually, `v3` will become the default version.
+We recommend that you start using `v3` now.
+To get that version today, explicitly request the API v3 media type in the `Accept` header:

     application/vnd.github.v3

-We'll clearly mark those methods that publicly support the v3 media type.

-**NOTE:** _Using the v3 media type for methods other than those marked may yield unexpected results._
+Where there's a difference between the `beta` and `v3` representations, we'll strive to call out those differences.

 ## Comment Body Properties